cgcoronel/cure/README.md

 **Cure** is a plugin manager for your Zsh terminal.

 ## Usage
-Put in your .zshrc file the flowing code and restart your terminal
+Put the following code in your .zshrc file and restart your terminal.

 ```zsh
 CURE_HOME=${ZDOTDIR:-${HOME}}/.cure